 Dynamic statistics enhancements

-In previous releases, dynamic statistics (previously called dynamic sampling) was only used when one or more of the tables in a query did not have optimizer statistics.
+In previous releases, Oracle Database only used dynamic statistics (previously called dynamic sampling) when one or more of the tables in a query did not have optimizer statistics.
 Starting in this release, the optimizer automatically decides whether dynamic statistics are useful and which dynamic statistics level to use for all SQL statements.
 Dynamic statistics gathers are persistent and usable by other queries.

 See "Dynamic Statistics".